In its 20th year, Kern Community Foundation receives record donation

 "Rob and Judi are quintessential community philanthropists and we are humbled by their continued desire to make an impact here in Kern County," said Kristen Beall, President and CEO of the foundation, adding that their commitment to the community is "nothing short of inspirational."

+The McCarthys local claim to fame was the development of the home-grown tech company, Lightspeed Systems, which relocated to Austin, Texas in 2016.
+The company received a major investment from private equity funds by Madison Dearborn Partners LLC in April.
+The price of the acquisition was not disclosed.

-Judi previously served as a chair of the Kern Community Foundation.
-She also was the Founding Vision Community Chair of the Women's and Girls' Fund at the Kern Community Foundation.
+Judi also previously served as a chair of the Kern Community Foundation.
+Additionally, she was the Founding Vision Committee Chair of the Women's and Girls' Fund at the Kern Community Foundation.

 That $2.5 million has been placed into the Robert and Judith McCarthy Family Fund, founded at the Foundation in 2008.
-The McCarthy's hope to have their donation invest in women and girls, K-12 education and youth, and Kern County as a whole.
-Over time, the McCarthy's will be able to determine where the remaining money will go, Beall said.
+The McCarthys hope to have their donation invested in women and girls, K-12 education and youth, and Kern County as a whole.
+Over time, the McCarthys will be able to determine where the remaining money will go, Beall said.

 "By offering the match challenge to the Women's and Girls' Fund, I hoped to motivate local women to rise up as philanthropists, to use their strength as givers while supporting other women and girls in need," Judi said.